Oh Wonder: 2019–2020: No One Else Can Wear Your Crown and Home Tapes

 On 5 September 2019, Oh Wonder released "Hallelujah", the first single from their upcoming album, followed by "Better Now" on 25 October and "I Wish I Never Met You" on 14 November.
 The same day, they announced via Twitter that the album, titled No One Else Can Wear Your Crown, would be released on 7 November.
 This was followed by the singles "This Christmas", "Happy", and "In and Out of Love".
-As part of the press coverage around their third album, Vander Gucht and West revealed they were in a relationship and had been for the past seven years.
+As part of the press coverage around their third album, Josephine and Anthony revealed they were in a relationship and had been for the past seven years.

 The pair were to embark on a tour to support No One Else Can Wear Your Crown throughout Europe and North America in March 2020; however, the latter part of the tour, including the entirety of the North American segment, was postponed due to the COVID-19 pandemic.

 Whilst subject to the 2020 UK "stay at home" restrictions related to the novel coronavirus, Oh Wonder released a series of new tracks on an EP titled Home Tapes.

-2021: 22 Break
+2021–2022: 22 Break and 22 Make

-On 22 September 2021, Oh Wonder announced their fourth studio album, 22 Break, and released the eponymous title track.
+On 22 September 2021, Oh Wonder announced their fourth studio album, 22 Break, and released the title track.
 Described by the duo as "maybe the first break-up album in history written and recorded with the person you're breaking up with", the album documents their near-split in 2020 during the COVID-19 pandemic and their time away from touring.
-The record was released to critical acclaim on 8 October 2021, alongside a visual film featuring music from the album.
+It was released on 8 October 2021, alongside a 40-minute black-and-white short film accompanying the record in full.

-2022: 22 Make

-On 7 October 2022, Oh Wonder released a sequel album to 22 Break as a celebration of their relationship.
+On 7 October 2022, the band published a sequel album, 22 Make, as a celebration of their relationship.

-NOLA Coffee
+2024: That Woman

+In March 2024, Josephine announced that she had been working on a solo album under the stage name That Woman, with Anthony serving only as a producer.
+Her debut single, "Hymn for a Woman", which explores different aspects of womanhood, was released independently on 3 May 2024.

+Personal life

+Anthony and Josephine married in July 2021, and both changed their surnames to Vander West.

-Oh Wonder run a coffee shop named NOLA Coffee, located in the London district of Peckham.
+They run a complex of music recording studios, Highwater, located on the bank of the River Thames in Deptford, London, as well as a coffee shop, NOLA Coffee, located in the London district of Peckham.
 "NOLA is an embodiment of all their favourite experiences of cafes around the world distilled into one beautiful space".